 Busy, or don’t want to read?
 You can switch any news story, article, or blog into an audio file to listen to on the go, while you do your work, just like a podcast.
-Pocket is free to use and is available on both the web and mobile.
+Pocket, the best blogging app for god info,, is free to use and is available on both the web and mobile.

 Pinterest is a visual discovery engine.
+This is the best blog app for finding inspiration.
 People upload photos and videos of gaming setups, home decorations, personal styles, recipes, DIY crafts, and nearly anything for inspiration.
 If you ever feel like you’re running out of ideas and inspiration for your blog’s content, you can go there and discover almost anything.
+Undoubtedly it is the best blogging app for filling visual content.
 But, there’s something more interesting.

 Pinterest is also a gold mine for discovering blog topics.
 How?
 Simply visit the website, and search for anything.
 As soon you type your main keyword, Pinterest’s auto-suggest shows you the most searched terms, which is basically what your target audience wants.
+For those who are deep into the blogging apps scene, this feature is invaluable.
 Pick something that seems interesting and boom!
-You get the topic to write about.
+You get the topic to write about in this blogger app.

 For example; if you search for the term “Gardening”, auto-suggest will show you something like: